balderdashy/sails-docs/new-to-nodejs.md

 Node.js will install on most major Operating systems.
 Windows, MacOSX, and many flavors of Linux are supported.

-Now, lets take a look at what OS you have.
-Please choose from the following for instructions on setting up Node.js:
+Choose from the following to set up Node.js for your OS:

 I have [Windows](#install-on-windows)